VDBWRAIR/ngs_mapper/doc/source/vagrantfile.rst

 It instructs vagrant on how to provision each of the virtual machines.

 Essentially it brings up whichever vagrant box you tell it in the vagrant up command.
-It ensures that any OS dependant things are handled prior to running :py:mod:`vagrant-provision` When it is finished the Vagrant box you bring up should have the pipeline and all dependencies completely installed
+It ensures that any OS dependant things are handled prior to running :py:mod:`.vagrant-provision` When it is finished the Vagrant box you bring up should have the pipeline and all dependencies completely installed

 CentOS 6.5